-Section 44(1)(a) of the FOIA provides that information is exempt from release if its disclosure is prohibited by, or under any enactment.
+Section 44(1)(a) provides that information is exempt information if its disclosure is prohibited by, or under, any enactment.
 Under Section 23 of the Civil Aviation Act 1982, information which relates to a particular person (which includes a company or organisation) and has been supplied to the CAA pursuant to an Air Navigation Order is prohibited from disclosure (a copy of this exemption can be found below).